hydrusbeta/hay_say_ui/Readme.md

 ```commandline
 wslcompact -l
 ```
-and search for a distro name with the word "docker" or "ubunt" in it.
+and search for a distro name with the word "docker" or "ubuntu" in it.

 ###### Explanation:
 Hay Say runs on the Docker Engine.
 On Windows, Docker typically runs on a virtualization platform called